 I especially like wearing these when I know it’s going to be a hot and sweaty day, because they wick moisture well and dry so quickly.

-These shorts are available in black, dark gray, and khaki.
+These shorts are available in black, gray, light blue, navy, khaki, and sage.

 While the material is durable, be aware that if you are planning to clear a large section of thorny bush, you may want something more heavy-duty – and my next selection is just that.